artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

-The **Geographic region** and **Locality** facets are automatically populated based on data entered into the contact information fields available in the Contact :term:`area <information area>` of the archival institiution :term:`edit page`, and the **Archive type** facet is similarly automatically populated based on data entered into the "Type" :term:`field` in the Identity :term:`area <information area>`.
+The **Geographic region** and **Locality** facets are automatically populated based on data entered into the contact information fields available in the Contact :term:`area <information area>` of the archival institution :term:`edit page`, and the **Archive type** facet is similarly automatically populated based on data entered into the "Type" :term:`field` in the Identity :term:`area <information area>`.